coertklaver/solve-it/solve_it_library/README.md

 # SOLVE-IT Knowledge Base Library (`solve_it_library`)

 A Python library providing a comprehensive interface for loading, parsing, and querying the SOLVE-IT knowledge base data stored in JSON files.
-This library replaces `solveitcore.py` while maintaining backward compatibility.

 > **Data Directory Requirement:**
 > This library requires the data folder from the SOLVE-IT repository from [https://github.com/SOLVE-IT-DF/solve-it](https://github.com/SOLVE-IT-DF/solve-it).